KrishaanKhubchand/bookmail-admin-mvp/docs/spec1.md

 1. Overview

-BookMail MVP is an admin-driven email drip system.
+BookMail Admin MVP is an admin-driven email drip system.

 Admins can create users and assign them one or more books in a defined sequence.